ianwitherow/meeting-room-display/README.md

 ## What is this?

- This repository contains a small Rails application that can display the current occupation of a meeting room.
+ This repository contains a Rails application that can display the current occupation of a meeting room.
- It's connected to the Google Calendar of Ultimaker and looks like this:
+ It's connected to the Google Calendar and can be connected via OAuth in use it looks like this:

 ![The application in use](docs/photo.jpg)